ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 [ReVanced](https://revanced.app/) is a free modular patcher for Android apps such as YouTube.
 It can be used to create applications that have extra features and customizability, similar to how a browser extension works, but for an app.

 ReVanced Extended is a derivative project of ReVanced of just patches made for YouTube, YT Music, and Reddit.
-ReVanced Extended has some extra features on top of what ReVanced offers and was developed independently by inotia00 until it was discontinued.
+ReVanced Extended has some extra features on top of what ReVanced offers and is developed independently by inotia00.
 ReVanced Extended is not affiliated with ReVanced.

-##### **2. Why was ReVanced Extended discontinued?**
+##### **2. Is ReVanced Extended discontinued?**

-You can read inotia00's announcement regarding the discontinuation [here](https://github.com/inotia00/revanced-documentation/wiki/Announcement).

-You can check out [ReX](https://github.com/YT-Advanced/revanced-documentation/wiki), a continuation of ReVanced Extended by another developer.
+inotia00 announced on August 5th that the project was being discontinued.
+However, on September 5th he made a return and said he will be doing bug fixes for YT ReVanced Extended and adding features and fixes for YTM Extended.
+You can read his August 5th announcement [here](https://github.com/inotia00/revanced-documentation/wiki/Announcement).